 - Mondaine de Pariso (optional) – A vibrant, performance‑infused dining concept.

-FYI – Paris Society is also behind the recent transformation of the ancient Abbaye des Vaux‑de‑Cernay just outside the city, not far from Versailles.
+FYI – Paris Society is also behind the fairly recent transformation of the Abbaye des Vaux‑de‑Cernay just outside the city, not far from Versailles.
+Longtime eaders will recognize this establishment because when is was still privately owned, I attended a wedding at the Abbaye des Vaux-des-Cernay and wrote about it.

 Paris Society restaurants (and hospitality) are about mood as much as menus—and often both linger long after the meal ends.